ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/document-extensions/time-series.markdown

       This is the value's total contents, which is the accumulation of this value's contents from all cluster nodes.
     * **Increment By**
-      The number you enter here is the **delta** that will be added to the value's content on the current node.
+      The number you enter here is the **delta** that will be added to the value's contents on the current node.
       Enter a positive number to increase the value or a negative number to decrease it.
       After clicking **Save**, both the current node and the total value will be updated with the new accumulated value.